 Many opportunities exist to enhance Green Infrastructure in Trim.
 The town could be linked to the Green Route in the Porch Field along linear habitats, such as wetlands/drains, hedgerows and treelines.
 The abandoned railway line also offers some potential (which could be linked to the river via Lackanash).
 Newly planted broadleaved woodland at Butterstream, will eventually develop into an area of biodiversity value.
 This could be linked to the river via an ecological corridor.
 An esker segment with semi-natural vegetation found to the east of the town both inside and outside the town boundary also has potential as an ecological corridor.
 Efforts should be made to find sustainable uses for relict semi-natural features such as hedgerows which are occasionally seen within the town.
 Tree planting should occur along new roads.
-Lack of tree planting along new radial routes diminishes their amenity and biodiversity features and linking areas which would enhance ecological network functioning and ecosystem functioning.
+Lack of tree planting along new radial routes diminishes their amenity and biodiversity value.
+Spatial planning, informed by detailed habitat mapping, could show all the important biodiversity features and linking areas which would enhance ecological network functioning and ecosystem functioning.
 A Sustainable Urban Drainage System using exotic species has been developed in the golf course and opportunities exist to incorporate more biodiversity friendly species.